crumblingstatue/hexerator/features.md

 Each bookmarked region can have multiple views of different configuration, like different column size.
 To be implemented.

+## Huge file support through memory mapped files

+Huge files that couldn't fit in memory can be opened as memory mapped files through a command line option.
+To be implemented.

 # Non-features

 ## Insertion
 Insertion would complicate implementation, and for most binary data, including process memory, it will just mess up the data.

+## Memory holes support, generic support for huge data
+Originally, I wanted to have a generic mechanism for loading only parts of files, but I found that it would make the implementation way more complex, and possibly inefficient, so I dropped the idea.
+Huge files will be eventually supported through memory mapped file support.